Generic name: Zinc Oxide (zink OKS ide)

-Brand Name: AmeriDerm PeriShield, Ammens Original Medicated, Ammens Shower Fresh, Balmex, Boudreaux's Butt Paste, ...show all 14 brand names.Calazime Skin Protectant, Critic-Aid Thick Moisture Barrier, Desitin Maximum Strength Original, Desitin Rapid Relief, Dr. Smith's Diaper Rash, Elta Seal Moisture Barrier, PeriGuard, Pharmabase Barrier, Triple Paste
+Brand name: AmeriDerm PeriShield, Ammens Original Medicated, Ammens Shower Fresh, Balmex, Boudreaux's Butt Paste, ...show all 15 brand names.Calazime Skin Protectant, CareAll, Critic-Aid Thick Moist Barrier, Desitin Maximum Strength Original, Desitin Rapid Relief, Dr. Smith's Diaper Rash, Elta Seal Moisture Barrier, PeriGuard, Pharmabase Barrier, Triple Paste

 Uses of Pharmabase Barrier:

 - It is used to treat or prevent diaper rash.

 - It is used to treat skin irritation.

 - It is used to treat poison oak, ivy, and sumac rashes.